sshrivastava224/2026-07-08-chm/files/setup-r.md

 - Once it's installed, open RStudio to make sure it works and you don't get any error messages.

-- After installing R and RStudio, you need to install the `tidyverse` and `RSQLite` packages.
+- After installing R and RStudio, you need to install the `tidyverse` package.
 Start RStudio by double-clicking the icon and then type:
-  `install.packages(c("tidyverse", "RSQLite"))`.
+  `install.packages(c("tidyverse"))`.
 You can also do this by going to Tools -> Install Packages and typing the names of the packages you want to install, separated by a comma.

 [uninstall-r]: https://cran.r-project.org/bin/windows/base/rw-FAQ.html#How-do-I-UNinstall-R_003f